Developer Interface

 Returns:

-The new folder object
+The Folder object

 Return type: